step-chen/atlassian-dc-mcp-go/.lingma/rules/pre_commit.md

 1. Retrieve current workspace code changes
 2. Analyze code changes for potential issues and improvements
-3. If PROJECT, REPO, and ISSUE_KEY are provided:
+3. If PROJECT, REPO, BRANCH and ISSUE_KEY are provided:
    - Get detailed Jira Issue information
    - Retrieve comments on the Jira Issue to understand discussion context
 4. Provide comprehensive suggestions for improvement, incorporating issue context when available